DNALinux/ai/README.md

-# RAG-LLaMA3 AI Project
+# Takollama AI Project

-This repository contains a project that implements a Retrieval-Augmented Generation (RAG) system using the LLaMA3 model.
+This repository contains a project that implements a Retrieval-Augmented Generation (RAG) system using any model supported by Ollama.
 The project focuses on creating embeddings for instructions of a professional bioinformatic software to help users conduct biology research.

 ## Directory Structure